higherkindness/mu-scala/docs/src/main/tut/patterns.md

 }
 ```

-As a side note, `CommonRuntime` will also be used later on for the client program.
+As a side note, `CommonRuntime` will also be used later on for the client example program.

 ### Runtime Implicits